Query By Example (QBE)

 In QBE we don’t write complete queries like SQL or other database languages it comes with some blank so we need to just fill that blanks and we will get our required result.

-Consider the example where a table ‘SAC’ present in the database with Name, Phone_Number and Branch fields.
-And we want to get the name of SAC-Representative name who belongs to the MCA Branch.
+Consider the example where a table ‘SAC’ is present in the database with Name, Phone_Number, and Branch fields.
+And we want to get the name of the SAC-Representative name who belongs to the MCA Branch.
 If we write this query in SQL we have to write it like

 SELECT NAME FROM SAC WHERE BRANCH = 'MCA'"

-And definitely we will get our correct result.
-But in the case of QBE, it may be done as like there is a field present and we just need to fill it with “MCA” and then click on SEARCH button we will get our required result.
+And definitely, we will get our correct result.
+But in the case of QBE, it may be done as like there is a field present and we just need to fill it with “MCA” and then click on the SEARCH button we will get our required result.